hillerlab/TOGA/README.md

 this is intact.
 8) I - clearly intact.

-### Intermediate files

-To be filled.

-## Inctivating mutations visualisation
+## Inactivating mutations visualization

 There is a possibility to visualise inactivating mutations detected in the projected transcript.
 There are 3 levels available:

-1) Projection level: visualise one projection only, which is named as "transcript_id"."chain_id".
+1) Projection level: visualize one projection only, which is named as "transcript_id"."chain_id".
-2) Visualise all projections of a particular transcript.
+2) Visualize all projections of a particular transcript.
 If a transcript has only one orthologous chain, that it's the same with level 1.
-But if TOGA identified several orthologous chains you can visualise them all at once.
+But if TOGA identified several orthologous chains you can visualize them all at once.
-3) Visualise the entire gene.
+3) Visualize the entire gene.
 If a gene has several transcripts, then it makes sense.

 To make visualisations you need:

-Merge all inactivating mutations data in a signe file.
+Merge all inactivating mutations data into a single file.

 ```shell
 cat ${PROJECT_DIR}/inact_mut_data/* > ${PROJECT_DIR}/inact_mut_data.txt